This post may contain affiliate links. Read our disclosure here.

 Two examples for me… first is email.
 I love questions and helping folks but answering the number of email questions I get each day can be impossible.
 Turns out Gmail has a helpful tool called canned responses.
 It doesn’t mean I don’t read the email or even answer it personally, but for common questions I can have the answer pre-typed out and select it from a list.
 Then add a bit more to the email and hit send.
 I don’t have to spend time re-typing the same paragraph 10 times a day!
 While this doesn’t apply to every email at all, having just 10 commonly asked questions set as saved responses can cut out over an hour a day spent on email!
 Look at that over the course of a week and that’s 5 hours saved.

 Second for me was payroll.
 I have a number of stay-at-home moms that help cover stores in their area each week.
 They make a little extra money and I have a little less on my plate.
-I was trying to do payroll by myself through the bank each week and it was taking 2-3 hours to get everything set and then pay all the different taxes through the websites for each government office.
+I was trying to do payroll by myself through the bank every other week and it was taking 2-3 hours to get everything set and then pay all the different taxes through the websites for each government office.
 While I was only paying $10 per payroll to do this, it was taking a lot of time!
 Now we pay a little more per payroll and use a company that tracks time, does all the calculations and even handles all the tax payments for me.
 I can process payroll in less than 5 minutes most weeks!
 In the end it also helped save time in other ways, as folks can pull their own paystubs and get questions answered through their own login without me having to stop and help them.

 Put a Clock on Your Desk